wyattj37/new-blog/content/posts/derangements.md

 Attempting a "deadly" probability problem with combinatorics. <!--more-->

 # The Problem
 I stumbled across the website Brain Stellar, a collection of strategy and probability puzzles.
 I saw that a particular problem, [here](https://brainstellar.com/puzzles/1008), was one of four marked as "deadly".
 In addition, no solution was given, only an incomplete attempt by the author.
-After quite a bit of toiling here's what I have to show.
+After quite a bit of trouble here's what I have to show.

 # My Approach
 The aim of the problem is to find the probability that starting with N shooters, we end up with 1 survivor.
 We will call this probability P(N).
 This probability is the sum of P over all possible states we can move to from N, multiplied by the probability that we will move to that state.
 We will call that probability, of moving from state N to state N - k, p(N - k).
 For example, in the case N = 4, there will be at most 4 people shot, k = 4, and at least 2 people shot (no self-shots allowed), k = 2.
 So: